 As a small and medium business, your new ERP should help streamline and improve your operations.
 As your budget is tight, you can make mistakes when selecting and implementing your ERP tool.
 Your employees are few and might not have adequate IT expertise to supervise an ERP implementation process flow.
 So you need to outsource the role to a third-party expert to help you come up with a good implementation plan and team.

-How to Avoid ERP implementation failures
+How to Avoid failures in ERP implementation Phases

 Next, find out how to avoid failure while implementing new ERP software:

 - Get top management’s approval and consistent support to avoid wasting business resources.

 - There are three principal ERP execution methodologies.
 Select one based on your preparedness for taking risks to resist the failure of the whole process.

 - Waiting to test-run a finished process and correcting errors when they are too costly to get rid of should be avoided.
 Correct in the course of the lengthy process.